Rad50: Evolutionary ancestry

 Rad50 protein has been mainly studied in eukaryotes.
 However, recent work has shown that orthologs of the Rad50 protein are also conserved in extant prokaryotic archaea where they likely function in homologous recombinational repair.
 In the hyperthermophilic archeon Sulfolobus acidocaldarius, the Rad50 and Mre11 proteins interact and appear to have an active role in repair of DNA damages introduced by gamma radiation.
 These findings suggest that eukaryotic Rad50 may be descended from an ancestral archaeal Rad50 protein that served a role in homologous recombinational repair of DNA damage.

+In yeast, the functions controlled by the RAD50 gene are essential for normal meiosis.
+It appears that the normal functions specified by RAD50 are not essential for either the initial or terminal steps in meiosis, but are required for successful recombination.

 Diseases

 Human RAD50 deficiency is an autosomal recessive syndrome that has been reported in patients with microcephaly and short stature.
 Their clinical phenotype resembled Nijmegen Breakage Syndrome.
 Cells from these patients showed increased radiosensitity with an impaired response to chromosome breaks.